unionai/workspace-vscode-extension/README.md

 cd flyte-demo
 ```

 Run the extension by pressing `F5` or by going to the debug side menu.
-From here you can put breakpoints wherever you want
+From here you can put breakpoints wherever you want:

 <img src="./media/startvscode.png">

 ### Generating binaries: